coldman07/CryptDir/README.md

 The tool uses a password-based key derivation function (PBKDF2) with SHA256 and a static salt (for demo purposes).
 Ensure that the password is securely stored.

 # Supported File Types 📂
-CryptDir_Pro can encrypt the contents of various file types, including but not limited to:
+CryptDir can encrypt the contents of various file types, including but not limited to:

 - Text files: .txt, .md, .csv, .log
 - Documents: .pdf, .docx, .pptx, .xlsx